 11. Start an Auction

 Pass out this "currency" when an employee is working hard.
 Find items people would like, then pick a certain time once a month to hold an auction.
-Employee's can use the currency you choose or created to bid on the items at the auction.
+Employees can use the currency you choose or create to bid on the items at the auction.

 12. Reward the Spouse

-Remember that the employee is having to sacrifice his family when they are required to work late hours, often staying over to reach deadlines or come in on days off.
+Remember that the employee has to sacrifice his family when they are required to work late hours, often staying over to reach deadlines or coming in on days off.

 You can offer to make up for it by offering to send a gift home to the spouse.
 Some companies have comped the cost of flowers for the husband.
 Some have directly sent apology letters directly.

-Also suggested by charmike4, employee's enjoy being able to take a day off with pay if needed and some enjoy hearing they can go home early.
-Although, not everyone can afford to take off early.
+Employees enjoy being able to take a day off with pay if needed, and some enjoy hearing they can go home early—although not everyone can afford to take off early.

 Has an employee been working hard and hit a deadline or daily goal ahead of schedule?
 Let them go home early, with pay.
 For example:

-If the employee is scheduled to work 8 hours, but hits the daily goal in 5 hours.
-Give them the option of going home early and being paid for the full 8 hours.
+If the employee is scheduled to work eight hours, but hits the daily goal in five hours, give them the option of going home early and being paid for the full eight hours.